nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Actual Implementation

-The sequence diagram below shows how the components interact with each other for the scenario where the user issues the command `edit 1 n/apple`:
+The Sequence Diagram below shows how the components interact with each other for the scenario where the user issues the command `edit 1 n/apple`:

 <br>